 Please refer to the text in Russian as a source.

 The government of Yakutia intends to defend the construction of a bridge across Lena

-Immediately after the meeting with the Prime Minister of the Russian Federation, the head of the Russian Ministry of Transport, Maxim Sokolov, made a similar statement about the need to "defend the bridge".
-"Of course, the situation is changing.
-It can change both geopolitically and financially, "he said. - But today the project of the bridge across the Lena has passed many stages of its development, and in April of this year competitive procedures were completed.
-Now the winner is holding competitive negotiations.
-We, of course, will always defend the interests of the development of transport infrastructure in the Far East. "
+Immediately after the meeting with the Prime Minister of the Russian Federation, a similar statement - about the need to “defend the bridge” - was made by the head of the Russian Ministry of Transport Maxim Sokolov.
+“Of course, the situation is changing.
+It can change both geopolitically and financially, he said. - But today the project of the bridge across the Lena went through many stages of its development, and in April of this year the tender procedures were completed.
+Now competitive negotiations are underway with the winner.
+We will, of course, always defend the interests of developing transport infrastructure in the Far East. "

 Meanwhile, when a few days later the EastRussia.ru correspondent appealed to the Ministry of Transport for a more detailed commentary, he was informed that the agency is not yet ready to formally voice his position on this issue.
 "We have not commented on this topic yet.
 We are also not ready to talk about the prospects and benefits of the implementation of the project to build a bridge across the Lena, "said a specialist at the press service of the Ministry of Transport.

 This was supposed to be the first in the modern history of Russia example of a concession agreement of such a large scale.
 The numbers speak for themselves: the length of the bridge spans will be 3181 m, road approaches 18 km, and the construction will be carried out in permafrost conditions, seismic activity, ice pressure, which will require the use of both advanced technologies and modern approaches to process organization.
 The total estimated project implementation period is 14 years (the first 6 years are design and construction, the next 8 is the operational period during which the concessionaire will receive funds from the budget if there are no complaints about the quality of his work).